 No, you don't have to book for a captioned peformance.
 Smart glasses can be booked for any performance listed via the booking links at the bottom of this page.

-Please come to Box Office when you arrive who will be able to assist with picking up your glasses for the performance.
+Please come to Box Office of the theatre for which you have tickets - Lyttelton Thetare Box Office is in the Sackler Pavilion, Olivier Theatre Box Office is on the Stalls floor on Level 2, Dorfman Theatre Box Office is in teh Dorfman foyer.
+When you arrive staff will be able to assist with picking up your glasses for the performance.
 Glasses will be available to collect up to 30 minutes before the start of the performance.
 If possible, drop coats and bags in the cloakroom before collecting your glasses.

 For booking enquiries email the Box Office on email@example.com or call 020 7452 3961.

 For Access information email firstname.lastname@example.org or call 020 7452 3284.